 For a player to be considered intermediate, they need to have a good understanding of and the capability to bring to court a range of badminton shots.
 And they have to be able to form winning strategies – that mostly take advantage of your opponents’ weaknesses.
 You not only have to know where to place the next shot, but also plan for the next couple of shots.

 Now, I consider myself to be an intermediate badminton player.
 But this has not always been the case.
 When I was in my early 20’s, I was quite good.
 Played a lot – about 2 hours, 5 days a week.
 Won a few regional tournaments as a doubles player…if you’d asked me then I’d said I was an advanced player.
 No hesitation.

 Anyway, the moral of the story is – you don’t know what you don’t know: unknown unknowns.
-And if you can find someone who has represented your country at an international level, do everything you can to get them to give you a few lessons/coach you.
+And if you can find someone who has represented their country at an international level, do everything you can to get them to give you a few lessons/coach you.
 It’s the best thing that you can do as an intermediate player.
 And until you get your racquets and shuttles for free – you are not an advanced badminton player.
-And if you are a beginner badminton player, here’s a great post on choosing a racket for beginner badminton players.

 As an intermediate player there are 3 things you need to consider when choosing a badminton racket.